SyneRBI/SIRF-SuperBuild/README.md

 You probably want to add a similar line to your .cshrc.

 ### Open a terminal and start Gadgetron
-To be able to use Gadgetron, a Gadgetron client must already be open in another terminal window.
-To do this, open a new terminal window and enter:
+To be able to use Gadgetron, a Gadgetron server must be running.
+You can do this by opening a new terminal window and enter:

 ```
 gadgetron
 ```

-N.B.: If you didn't add any of the above statements to your .bashrc or .cshrc, you will have to source env_ccpetmr.* again in this terminal first.
+N.B.: If you didn't add any of the above statements to your `.bashrc` or `.cshrc`, you will have to source `env_ccpetmr.*` again in this terminal first.

 ### Testing
 Tests for the SIRF-SuperBuild are currently the SIRF tests.
-The tests can contain tests from all SuperBuild projects.
+The tests can contain tests from most SuperBuild projects.
 After setting the environment variables and starting Gadgetron, you can run tests as:

 ```bash